- Things to Do

 Along the Rosslyn-Ballston corridor, you’ll be sure to mingle with plenty of Arlington locals en route to work or holding an early meeting at favorites Northside Social in Clarendon or Bayou Bakery in Courthouse.
 Northside’s specialty quiches and savory breakfast pastries have loyal followings, and the N’Awlins tastes of Bayou Bakery (try the beignets.
 Seriously.) from the Travel Channel’s own David Guas bring crowds each morning.

 Explore a little bit further into Arlington, and you’re sure to find even more breakfast hangouts.
-Along Lee Highway, stop in the Metro 29 Diner (enjoyed by Vice President Joe Biden) or District Taco, where the breakfast tacos and huevos rancheros are out of this world.
+Along Langston Boulevard, stop in the Metro 29 Diner (enjoyed by Vice President Joe Biden) or District Taco, where the breakfast tacos and huevos rancheros are out of this world.
 Or, savor a classic breakfast at Cassatt’s, A Kiwi Café, located in the Lee Heights Shops and renowned for its great food, coffee and fellowship.
 Along Columbia Pike, visit an Arlington institution, where the staff at Bob & Edith’s diner have been serving up classic diner fare 24 hours a day for years.

 So whether you’re craving French toast or Florentine benedict, bacon and eggs or beignets, try Arlington’s local favorites for breakfast.
 You won’t be disappointed.